BeckaL/CV/README.md

 #### Oxford University (2009 to 2013)

-- Philosophy and Modern Languages (French)
-- 2:1
-- Dissertation in the philosophy of science
+- 2:1 Philosophy and Modern Languages (French) with dissertation in the philosophy of science
 - Year abroad teaching in France

 #### A levels (Godalming College) and GCSEs (Woolmer Hill School)

-- A-levels: Maths, Philosophy, French (all 'A' grades), AS in English Literature ('A' grade)
+- A-levels: Maths, Philosophy, French, AS in English Literature (all A grades)
 - GCSEs: 11 A*s, including science, maths and statistics

 ## Experience